 If your device is still not recognizable on your computer, try connecting the USB drive to a different computer or operating system.

-Hope above mentioned methods should be able to find your missing USB drive on Windows.
+Hope the above-mentioned methods should be able to find your missing USB drive on Windows.
 If not, then there might be some serious issues with your devices.
 But that’s not the end, there are several data recovery software that retrieves your data.
-Obviously, you must have stored some data that is important to you like photos, home videos or work presentations etc. This software not only retrieves data from unrecognized USB drives but also does recovering image files that are deleted from memory card.
+Obviously, you must have stored some data that is important to you like photos, home videos or work presentations, etc. This software not only retrieves data from unrecognized USB drives but also does recovering image files that are deleted from the memory card.
 Whether or not your USB drive or memory cards recognized, you’ll still have your data!